An evidence-based briefing

 CREA Composite MLS

-The crisis has created the sharpest intergenerational wealth divide in Canadian history.
+The intergenerational divide keeps widening.
 Homeownership rates for 25-34 year-olds have fallen from ~50% a generation ago to ~35-40% today.
 An estimated 25-30% of first-time purchases now involve parental financial help.
-Social mobility is declining: whether you can buy a home increasingly depends on whether your parents own one, not on your income.
+Rental construction is at record highs even as ownership starts collapse - the market is structurally shifting toward a renter nation.
+Whether you can buy a home increasingly depends on whether your parents own one, not on your income.

 What would fix this